buddycloud/buddycloud.js/README.md

 Buddycloud usernames look like `username@domain.com`.

-- problem cases: developers try to register just `user` instead of `user@domain`
+> problem cases: developers try to register just `user` instead of `user@domain`
-- if the site requires and email, should this be a config variable?
+> if the site requires and email, should this be a config variable?
-- should also create /user/user@domain/posts node
+> should also create /user/user@domain/posts node?

 ### Registering a user

-- we should also create their personal channel at the sametime?
+> we should also create their personal channel at the sametime?

 To register a new user on your Buddycloud domain, run the following code.